elite-se/plantestic-team-2/README.md

 ## Integrated PlantUML IDE

+First start the local PlantUml renderer: `cd xyz.elite.xtext.languages.plantuml.server && yarn && yarn serve`.
-Launch the integrated using `./gradlew jettyRun`.
-This launches a web-server on port 8080 and allows you to play with the PlantUML grammar and render diagrams. **Note that the diagrams are sent to an external server which we do not control!**
+Now Launch the integrated using `./gradlew jettyRun`.
+This launches a web-server on port 8080 and allows you to play with the PlantUML grammar and render diagrams.

 ## Used PlantUML Grammar